ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

    coordinate.
 The v3 candidate fits a weighted posterior/anterior pair within each side and level; if one side lacks two separable candidates, it uses the pooled level boundary and then the v2 absolute rule as fallbacks.
+   The v4 candidate instead minimizes a small graph energy over all side/level attachment groups, with bilateral and adjacent-level consistency terms.
 6. When both seed classes occur in one connected component, propagate identity with physical-distance-weighted 3D geodesics inside that fixed component.
 7. Retain but flag disconnected components that have no classified attachment.